rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 The most powerful forms of active elements in SQL are not associated with particular tuples or components of tuples.
 These elements, called `triggers` and `assertions`, are part of the database schema, on a par with tables.

-- An `assertion` is a boolean-valued SQL expresiion that must be true at all times.
+- An `assertion` is a boolean-valued SQL expression that must be true at all times.
 - A `trigger` is a series of actions that are associated with certain events, such as insertion into a particular relation, and that are performed whenever events arise.

 ### 7.4.1 Creating Assertions

-The SQL standard proposes a simple form of `assertions` that allos us to enforce any condition (expression that can follow WHERE).
+The SQL standard proposes a simple form of `assertions` that allows us to enforce any condition (expression that can follow WHERE).
 Like other schema elements, we declare an assertion with a CREATE statement.
 The form of an assertion is:

 ```sql
     CREATE ASSERTION <assertion-name> CHECK (<condition>)
 ```

 The condition in an assertion must be true when the assertion is created and must remain true.
-Any database modifiaction that causes it to become false will be rejected.
+Any database modification that causes it to become false will be rejected.

 ### 7.4.2 Using Assertions